Cetis/intelligent-campus/udd/booking-event.md

 ### Format
 Integer

-## START_TIME
+## START_DATETIME
 ### Description
-Time when the booked event starts, in HH:MM format.
+Date and Time when the booked event starts, in ISO8601 format.

-## END_TIME
+## END_DATETIME
 ### Description
-Time when the booked event ends, in HH:MM format.
+Date and Time when the booked event ends, in ISO8601 format.

 ## BOOKING_PERIOD
 ### Description